 The property of the Federal Fiscal Court is monitored by video surveillance indoors and outdoors in order to safeguard domiciliary rights and for purposes of averting danger and criminal prosecution.
 Processing takes place on the basis of Article 6(1) lit. e GDPR in conjunction with § 4 BDSG.
 The video is continuously recorded automatically (24 hours/7 days).

 The video stream is stored with access restrictions (password protection).
 This involves storing the video image, recording time, recording location, file name, file type, size and creation date.
 Searches in the video recordings are only carried out as required and only by authorised employees of the Federal Fiscal Court.

 The video data collected will only be transmitted to criminal investigation authorities if this is required in the context of a justified police measure or by judicial order.
 The handover is documented.
 The transmission of data to the investigating authorities is usually made to the Bavarian State Police.
 The information is not passed on in other cases and is not automatically compared with other police information sources.

-The video recordings are retained for the maximum period based on the available storage space and are always deleted continuously by overwriting the (oldest) contents.
+The video recordings are stored for 10 days and then deleted.
 If they are required for a police measure or an investigation or legal proceedings, they are stored separately and, depending on such proceedings, are only deleted when they are no longer needed.